After the first performance in 1989, a child walked up to Mr Sanjoy Roy and said "Bhaiya,

-Through the experience of performing arts, Salaam Baalak Trust has successfully instilled a sense of self-confidence and dignity, in the lives of these children.
-For many children, performances provide an avenue to express themselves.
+It is amazing to realise how effective these endeavours are.
+"Art has always been a fundamental in Salaam Baalak, whether visual, performance or cinema" says Mr. Roy.
 There are numerous stories of children responding to the arts in miraculous ways, including wishing to go back home, abandoning drugs, making friends, getting encouraged to discuss their lives, finding their homes, and most of the times, themselves.
 The 'catharsis' happens here on different levels.
-Many of the children have gone on to become successful choreographers, photographers, puppeteers, actors, and their capacity to earn the respect they have in society as artists is great.
+Many of the children have gone on to become successful choreographers, photographers, puppeteers, actors, and their capacity to earn and the respect they have in society as artists is great.
 Also, the exposure that these children get through the arts is immense; they travel the world and learn so much about art-and life.

 Restoration and Rehabilitation

-- Follow-up of rehabilitated
+- Follow-up post rehabilitation